DPenf0ld/Comp2001-70/README.md

 # Comp2001-70 API Documentation

 ## Project information
-The task is to create a backend API which communicates with my SQL database.
+The task is to create a robust micro-service communicates with my SQL database.
 Additionally, an authenticator API must be used to verify admin accounts.

 ## Controllers: